-MTP 101 INTRODUCTION TO MASSAGE THERAPY
+MTP 111 INTRODUCTION TO MASSAGE THERAPY

-This course is designed to introduce students to the history of massage therapy, current trends, and basic principles and techniques of therapeutic massage.
+This course is designed to introduce students to the history of massage therapy, basic principles and techniques of therapeutic massage and ethical issues that affect massage therapist.
 Students will learn medical terminology, communication skills, how to conduct a client consultation and assessment, and what to document in client records.
 Students will study pathology and the indications and contraindications for massage.